SPOC-group/Maximum-Average-Submatrix/README.md

 # Requirements

-The data were generated using [Julia](https://julialang.org) version 1.8.5 and the following packages

-    FastGaussQuadrature, LinearAlgebra, Roots, LogExpFunctions, DataFrames, CSV, IJulia

-The plots were generated using a [Jupyter](https://jupyter.org) notebook and the packages
+The data and plots were generated using a [Jupyter](https://jupyter.org) notebook and the packages

     LinearAlgebra
+    IJulia v1.24.0
     Plots v1.38.4
     FastGaussQuadrature v0.5.0
     Roots v2.0.8